MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/powerbi-playground.md

 ## Learning center

 The Learning center is a collection of Power BI embedded analytics resources.
-Here you can dive into our documentation, learn about our APIs, find our developer samples and videos, and learn where to get help.
+It's where you can dive into our documentation, learn about our APIs, find our developer samples and videos, and learn where to get help.

 :::image type="content" source="media/powerbi-playground/playground-learning-center.png" alt-text="A screenshot of the playground learning center.":::